anvil-open-software/wuf/CONTRIBUTE.md

 If any member of the community violates this code of conduct, the maintainers of the WUF project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at [RWUF Conduct](mailto:anvil-open-source@gmail.com).
+If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at [WUF Conduct](mailto:anvil-open-source@gmail.com).

 ## <a name="question"></a> Got a Question or Problem?